 Penang is a tropical island blessed with an abundance of locally grown tropical fruits.
 The Durian is the king of all Penang Fruits; it looks like a spiky rugby ball, the fruit has a pungent smell.
 But there are many more home-grown fruits, like mango, coconut, papaya, dragon fruit, pineapple, sugar cane, watermelon, etc. If you want to learn more about this fruits paradise stop at the Tropical Fruits Farm on your way to Balik Pulau.
 They offer a guided tour for a small fee, and you can also purchase their products from the shop.
 The Nutmeg Factory is also on your way and another great place to stop by.
 I loved it.

 I’m thrilled to have been able to see all these places during my first five days here in Penang when the weather was good.
 A typhoon hit Penang during my stay.
 And most of the island was flooded.
 But they quickly recovered thanks to the help of the locals and Malaysians from the mainland.
 This is very unusual for Penang island where periods of rain are frequent, but typhoons are very rare.

 Penang and George Town have a wealth of attractions and heaps of things to offer that will keep you occupied for weeks.
 I hope you will find it useful for planning your trip to this beautiful part of Malaysia.

-For more info about planning your trip to Penang, you can also check out the official tourism site.
+For more info about planning your trip to Penang, you can check out the official tourism site.

 Share this photo on Pinterest.

-How to organise your trip to Penang
+Plan your trip to Penang Malaysia

 If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel and book your tours, accommodation, rental car, or purchase my book using the links in the box below, thank you!